-In January 2019 the Office of Responsible Gambling opened two grants programs for 2019.
+In January 2019 the Office of Responsible Gambling opened two grants programs.
 Up to $2.5 million from the Responsible Gambling Fund was made available for innovative projects that prevent and reduce gambling harm in communities across NSW.
-These grant programs closed on 26 February and are currently being assessed.

 Prevention, Innovation & Technology Grants 2019 Funding

 Support was offered for one-off unique projects in the areas of technology, prevention and harm minimisation.

 We sought projects undertaken by experts from a variety of disciplines to ensure that technology is leveraged to most effectively deliver responsible gambling education, services and outcomes.

 Applicants were able to apply for small grants (up to $100,000) or larger grants (up to $400,000) to:

 - develop products that can be used by consumers, for example apps or online tools that help consumers make informed choices